Kenneth Kiesler: Teacher

 Since 1995, Kiesler has been professor of conducting and director of orchestras at the University of Michigan School of Music, Theatre & Dance.
 He is a sought after teacher and mentor of conductors internationally.
-Kiesler has been director of conducting programs of International Masterclasses Berlin since 2012.
+Kiesler has been director of conducting programs of international master classes Berlin since 2012.
 From 2006 to 2012, he was the Director of the Conductors Programme of Canada's National Arts Centre Orchestra.
-He was Director of the Vendome International Academy of Orchestral Conducting in Paris and Vendôme France from 2006 to 2010.
+He was director of the Vendome International Academy of Orchestral Conducting in Paris and Vendôme France from 2006 to 2010.
 Kiesler directed the orchestras while serving as visiting artist and advisor in orchestral studies at the Manhattan School of Music from 2006 to 2010.